tharsha18/gluelabs/gluelab.md

 Database: Click on ‘Add database’ and enter database name as nyc_trips.

-Click on the button ‘Finish’ to create the crawler.
+5. Click on the button ‘Finish’ to create the crawler.

-Select the new Crawler and click on 'Run crawler' to run the Crawler.
+6. Select the new Crawler and click on 'Run crawler' to run the Crawler.

+While the crawler is running, move on to the step below.

+#### Data set 2 - Sales Data

-Navigate to the AWS Glue console at Services -> AWS Glue
+1. Navigate to the AWS Glue console at Services -> AWS Glue

-From the left-hand panel menu, navigate to Data Catalog -> Crawlers.
+2. From the left-hand panel menu, navigate to Data Catalog -> Crawlers.

-Click on the button ‘Add Crawler’ to create a new AWS Glue Crawler.
+3. Click on the button ‘Add Crawler’ to create a new AWS Glue Crawler.

-Fields to fill in:
+4. Fields to fill in:

 Page: Add information about your crawler

 Crawler name: salesdb_crawler

 Page: Add a data store

 Choose a data store: S3

-Include path: s3://###s3_bucket###/data/salesdb/
+Include path: s3://glue-labs-001-YourAcctID/data/salesdb/

 Page: Choose an IAM role
 IAM Role: Choose an existing IAM role glue-labs-GlueServiceRole

 Page: Configure the crawler's output
 Database: Click on ‘Add database’ and enter database name as salesdb.

-Click on the button ‘Finish’ to create the crawler.
+5. Click on the button ‘Finish’ to create the crawler.

-Select the new Crawler and click on Run crawler to run the Crawler.
+6. Select the new Crawler and click on Run crawler to run the Crawler.

+Now, verify whether both crawlers have run successfully and that you see 1 and 8 respectively under column named "Tables added"

+### You have successfully completed the Pre-Requisites!
+Move on to the next section.